Areas of Practice

 trigger point dry needling

-Therapeutic dry needling, also referred to as TDN or FDN, is a targeted method of relieving muscle tightness that can accompany injuries, degenerative processes, and muscle overuse.
+Therapeutic dry needling, also referred to as TDN or FDN, is a targeted method of relieving muscle tightness that can come with injuries, muscle overuse, and regular wear-and-tear.
 When muscles become overly tight, they can compress and irritate the nerves surrounding them, triggering a protective spasm of all the muscles to which they are connected.
-This can contribute to various orthopedic conditions including carpal tunnel, tendonitis, osteoarthritis, decreased mobility, and chronic pain.
+This can contribute to many orthopedic conditions including carpal tunnel, tendonitis, osteoarthritis, decreased mobility, and chronic pain.
 Dry needling involves inserting a small needle directly into the dysfunctional area of the muscle, forcing the muscle to contract and then release, thereby relieving muscle tightness at the source.